-Economics

-Examination Board: OCR Subject Leader: Mr J Moore
+Economics Examination Board: AQA Subject Leader: Ms J Dixon

-- The course will cover Microeconomics which concerns issues such as: - o Changes in prices, wages and inequality. - The power of firms. - o What can be done to save the environment? - Students will also study a module on Macroeconomics which concerns issues such as: - o Growth, employment and quality of life. - o Different viewpoints on how to solve the world's problems. - o Trade, globalisation and the financial crisis. - We will, in addition look at the real world application of themes in Economics.
+- The course will cover Microeconomics which concerns issues such as: - Changes in prices, wages and inequality. - The power of firms. - What can be done to save the environment? - Students will also study Macroeconomics which concerns issues such as: - Growth, employment and quality of life. - Different viewpoints on how to solve the world's problems. - Trade, globalisation and the financial crisis.